Yitamochi/sample_app_rails4/README.md

-# Ruby on Rails チュートリアル：サンプルアプリケーション
+# Ruby on Rails Tutorial: sample application

-これは、以下のためのサンプルアプリケーションです。
+This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.jp/) by [Michael Hartl](http://michaelhartl.com/).